Skip to main content

 APPLICATION PROCESS AND OUR AGREEMENT WITH YOU

-1.7 Volunteer Applications
+1.7 Venturer Applications

-1.8 Volunteer Manager Applications
+1.8 Venturer Manager Applications

-1.9 How will we accept your online application
+1.9 How will we accept your online application?

 Our acceptance of your online application form will take place when we email you to confirm it (the “Acceptance Email”), at which point an agreement will come into existence between you and us for legal proposes.